ICRS (Corneal Ring) Implantation: When It's Done and How It Works

 What to Expect After ICRS Surgery

-You can usually go home the same day, but you should arrange for someone to drive you and stay with you afterward.
+You can usually go home the same day.
+Do arrange for someone to drive you and stay with you afterward.

-Before you leave, your surgeon will give you a clear set of post-op instructions: antibiotic eye drops to prevent infection, oral pain relievers if needed, and possibly an eye shield for a day or so.
-Close follow-up is essential so the surgeon can monitor healing and confirm that the rings are settling well.
+Before you leave, your surgeon will hand you a clear set of post-op instructions: antibiotic eye drops to prevent infection, oral pain relievers if needed, and possibly an eye shield for a day or so.
+Close follow-up matters — it lets the surgeon monitor healing and confirm the rings are settling well.

 Some patients no longer need glasses after ICRS.
-Others still wear glasses or contact lenses, but typically with significantly improved vision compared to before surgery.
+Others still wear glasses or contact lenses, but typically with significantly better vision than before surgery.

 The Right Specialist for Corneal Surgery in Egypt

-The cornea is a delicate, highly specialized tissue, and any surgery involving it should be performed by a dedicated cornea specialist such as Dr. Ahmed Shaarawy — Lecturer and Consultant of Cornea and Refractive Surgery at the Research Institute of Ophthalmology and a published refractive (LASIK) surgeon.
+The cornea is a delicate, highly specialized tissue, and any surgery involving it belongs in the hands of a dedicated cornea specialist such as Dr. Ahmed Shaarawy — Lecturer and Consultant of Cornea and Refractive Surgery at the Research Institute of Ophthalmology and a published refractive (LASIK) surgeon.

 He completed a PhD and a corneal fellowship at the Legacy Devers Eye Institute in Oregon, USA, training under leading American cornea surgeons.
 He was the first surgeon in Egypt to perform DMEK using the S-Stamp technique, has helped train other surgeons in the procedure, and has presented on it at conferences across the United States and the Arab region.
 With a long record of successful surgeries and consistent adoption of the latest cornea techniques, Dr. Shaarawy is regarded as one of Egypt's leading ophthalmologists.